 Māori were strong swimmers.
 A number of different strokes were practised, including kautāhoe (sidestroke), kau āpuru (breaststroke), kau kiore (backstroke) and kau tāwhai (crawl).
 Kautāhoe was favoured, especially for long distances.

 According to tradition the Rangitāne ancestor Hinepoupou (or Hinepopo) was the first to swim the treacherous waters of Raukawa Moana (Cook Strait).
-She was driven by the thirst for revenge against her cowardly husband, Maninipounamu.
-He abandoned her on Kāpiti Island, near Wellington, during an expedition, before paddling back to their kāinga on Rangitoto ki te Tonga (D’Urville Island in the Marlborough Sounds).
+She was driven by a desire to take revenge on her cowardly husband, Maninipounamu.
+He had abandoned her on Kāpiti Island, near Wellington, during an expedition, and paddled back to their kāinga on Rangitoto ki te Tonga (D’Urville Island in the Marlborough Sounds).
 Hinepoupou used a flotation device made from bound flax stalks.
-She was also helped by the children of Tangaroa, including a taniwha.
-Hinepoupou went on to wreak a terrible revenge on her husband and his people.
+She was helped by the children of Tangaroa, including a taniwha.
+Hinepoupou went on to wreak vengeance on her husband and his people.

 Swimming races were known as kau whakataetae.
 Whakakau was a karakia to help with swimming.